-With long lasting flowers they are a plant that provide a splash of color in the garden from summer through to autumn.
-Well known for the bell shaped flowers, however some species and cultivars have funnel shaped flowers.
+With long-lasting flowers, they are a plant that provides a splash of colour in the garden from summer through to autumn.
+It is well known for its bell-shaped flowers; however, some species and cultivars have funnel-shaped flowers.

-The best growing conditions are in a mild to temperate climate, ‘Chinese Lanterns’ grow well in a well drained soil in sun or semi shade (avoid heavy frosts).
+The best growing conditions are in a mild to temperate climate.
+‘Chinese Lanterns’ grow well in well-drained soil in sun or semi-shade (avoid heavy frosts).

-These are an easy plant to care for, mulch well and cut back hard to promote new growth.
+They are an easy plant to care for.
+Mulch well and cut back hard to promote new growth.

-these are plants can handle a little shade in the summer, they do like sun in winter, and remember that these wonderful plants will flower almost year round in good conditions.
+These plants can handle a little shade in the summer.
+They like the winter sun and remember that these wonderful plants will flower almost year-round in good conditions.

-Provide some moisture, by mulching in spring, and they do like a good fertile soil.
-Mulch again in summer after some rain, and use a general slow release fertilizer in spring and again in summer and late autumn.
+Provide some moisture by mulching in spring, and they do like good fertile soil.
+Mulch again in summer after some rain, and use a general slow-release fertilizer in spring, summer, and late autumn.

-Over time they are a plant that tend to get a little ‘leggy’ but can easily be pruned to maintain shape, full sun in winter is a bonus for abutilon.
+Over time, they are a plant that tends to get a little ‘leggy’ but can easily be pruned to maintain shape.
+Full sun in winter is a bonus for Abutilon.

 Hybrids and cultivars are numerous.
-Relatives of the hibiscus, with lantern or bell shaped hanging flowers ranging from yellows, orange and tangerine through to pink, red and white.
+They are relatives of the hibiscus, with lantern or bell-shaped hanging flowers ranging from yellows, orange and tangerine through to pink, red and white.

 The attractive pink form has been around for many years under different names.

-- A. megapotamicum is an interesting smaller growing species.
+- A. megapotamicum is an interesting smaller-growing species.
 A. Vitifolium album has white flowers in spring and summer.
 A. variegatum is a popular species.
-Abutilon ‘Double Pink’ has double pink carnation like flowers summer to autumn.
+Abutilon ‘Double Pink’ has double pink carnation-like flowers from summer to autumn.